- The Landscape Photography Book: The Step-by-Step Techniques You Need to Capture Breathtaking Landscape Photos Like the Pros

 And sure, a few years ago you could complain that there weren’t as many options for mirrorless lenses and accessories, but that is no longer the case in 2020.

-A prime example of this is Haida's M15 filter holder system.
+A prime example of this is Haida's M7 filter holder system.

-This lightweight filter system is ideal for landscape photography because it can accommodate ultra-wide-angle lenses.
-In fact, you can get kits that work with lenses as wide as 7mm!
+This lightweight filter system is ideal for landscape photography because it is perfectly sized for mirrorless lenses.

-The filter holder itself is made of lightweight aluminum alloy to help reduce the weight you have to carry as you seek out the best shots.
+The filter holder itself is made of lightweight aviation-grade aluminum to help reduce the weight you have to carry as you seek out the best shots.

 You Can Easily Protect Your Mirrorless Camera in Adverse Weather